White-Hat-Security/White-Hat-Security.github.io/_posts/2021-02-27-Hack-The-Box:-Legacy.md

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/six.png "an image title")

-Searching for Windows XP SP3 exploit shows that the machine might be vulnerable to MS08-067.
+Doing a web search for Windows XP SP3 exploit shows that the machine might be vulnerable to **MS08-067**.

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/eith.png "an image title")